 - Click Add media or Add YouTube video to upload images or videos to make your questionnaire more entertaining.
 The file needs to be under 2MB.
 To add a YouTube video, paste a YouTube link after you've clicked the Add YouTube video button.

-4. Make your fields
+4. Create your fields

 This is what the answer options side of the screen will look like.
 There are 7 types of fields available here.
 For each one, you'll have the option to make it mandatory, requiring the respondent to answer the question before moving on.
 You can also choose to turn on custom validation.